packardG/cs326-TeamLoon/README.md

  addition it includes a voting system that allows users to suggest and pick videos they want to explore.
 Some chat features are included to prevent poor user experience caused by others (kicking from chatroom).
 For more information, see our [Final Project Document](https://docs.google.com/document/d/10Ry11kDxrAS6hF58ACVqZ_flG4xd5b_fdzNJwG2IOEs/edit?usp=sharing).

+ Videos will be added to the "public" directory.

 ###How to Run###